Welcome to Peach Season.

 While it may not seem full, your fruit is packed to protect the fruit while it’s transported to you.
 For this reason, we normally pack our fruit in oversized boxes.
 However, we guarantee you are getting the amount of fruit you paid for!

-Our fruit is non-GMO and is non-organic, minimally treated to protect crops.
+Our peaches and blueberries are non-GMO and are non-organic, and minimally treated to protect crops.
 Our farms work very hard to exceed the standards for safe application of any pesticides and only do it as a last resort.
 Many of our farms practice integrated pest management (IPM), which takes a proactive approach that relies on common sense and environmentally-sensitive pest management practices.

-We spend a great deal of time and research in selecting the farms that we work with, making sure that we can find the right partner that not only produces great tasting fruit but who cultivates sustainable practices for their land and team members.
+We spend a great deal of time and research in selecting the farms that we work with, making sure that we can find the right partner that not only produces great tasting fruit but who cultivates sustainable practices for their land and team members whether organic or conventional.